LibRapid/librapid/docs/source/array/constructors/array_creation.rst

 itself is contiguous (i.e. in a single block) in memory, meaning it's incredibly fast to access and do calculations with.

+Any function which takes a librapid `ndarray` object can also take a python list, tuple or scalar, which will be automatically cast to the ndarray type.
+This makes your code more concise and accelerates development.

 ..
 Hint::
 	If you want to use an array that isn't contiguous (e.g. it was reshaped or is part of a larger array), the ``clone()``